Jaycoobs/spotify-client/README.md

 ### Dependencies

+This client requires python 3.
-Dependencies can be installed with pip
+The following can be installed with pip.

 - spotipy       - Used to interface with spotify
 - fuzzywuzzy    - Used for searching